plucury/PrintTiler-landing/index.markdown

 - 📐 **Fit Modes**: Fit to width, fit to height, or no scaling
 - 🧩 **Auto Tiling**: Automatically calculates and cuts pages
 - 🖼️ **Live Preview**: See your result before you print
+- 📄 **Custom Paper Sizes**: Choose from various paper formats or set your own dimensions
 - 💻 **macOS Native**: Clean, simple, and fast user experience

 ---